Symptoms and causes of canal stenosis

 The exact location of these symptoms will depend on where the narrowing is happening.
-Narrowing that affects a nerve root in the cervical (upper) spine may result in symptoms that affect the shoulders and one of the arms.
-More commonly, though, narrowing occurs in the lower (lumbar) spine and affects a nerve root that travels down through one of the legs.
+Narrowing that affects a nerve root in the cervical spine (neck) may result in symptoms that affect the shoulders and one of the arms.
+More commonly, though, narrowing occurs in the lumbar spine (lower back) and affects a nerve root that travels down through one of the legs.
 In some cases, the spinal cord itself is compressed, rather than one of the nerve roots branching out of it, and symptoms are generalized throughout the entire body.

 Canal stenosis causes

-If you experience symptoms that may be related to canal stenosis or another spinal condition, it’s important to see your physician to get an accurate diagnosis.
-You may be wondering how you got this condition in the first place, and in fact, there are many different underlying causes of canal stenosis.
+If you experience symptoms that may be related to canal stenosis or another spinal condition, it’s important to see your doctor to get an accurate diagnosis.
+You may be wondering how you got this condition in the first place.
+In fact, there are many different underlying causes of canal stenosis.
 Some of the most common causes include:

-- A herniated or bulging disc — a disc between the vertebrae that tears or bulges in one area
+- A herniated or bulging disc — which is a disc between the vertebrae that tears or bulges in one area

-- Spondylolisthesis — a vertebra that has slipped out of place
+- Spondylolisthesis — which is a vertebra that has slipped out of place

-- Bone spurs — small growths of bone on the vertebrae that may happen naturally as we age
+- Bone spurs — which are small growths of bone on the vertebrae that may happen naturally as we age

-- Ligament or joint hypertrophy — enlarging of the ligaments or joints of the spine
+- Ligament or joint hypertrophy — which is the enlarging of the ligaments or joints of the spine

-- Trauma — damage to the spine such as from a car accident, sports injury or another incident
+- Trauma — which is damage to the spine, such as from a car accident, sports injury or another incident

-- Spinal tumors — a tumor whose growth may interfere with the spinal cord or displace vertebrae
+- Spinal tumors — which is a tumor whose growth may interfere with the spinal cord or displace vertebrae

-- Paget’s disease — a chronic bone disorder that causes excessive bone growth
+- Paget’s disease — which is a chronic bone disorder that causes excessive bone growth

-- Ankylosing spondylitis — a form of spinal arthritis
+- Ankylosing spondylitis — which is a form of spinal arthritis

-In addition there are several congenital (inherited) conditions that may cause abnormal bone growth in the spine and lead to spinal narrowing.
+In addition, there are several hereditary conditions that may cause abnormal bone growth in the spine and lead to spinal narrowing.

 How Laser Spine Institute can help

-If you’ve been diagnosed with canal stenosis, your physician will likely recommend one or more conservative treatments, such as over-the-counter pain relievers, hot and cold compresses and corticosteroid injections.
+If you’ve been diagnosed with canal stenosis, your doctor will likely recommend one or more conservative treatments, such as over-the-counter pain medications, hot and cold compresses and corticosteroid injections.
 For many people, these options provide the relief they need.
-However, when symptoms persist or continue to worsen, surgery may be necessary.
+However, when symptoms persist or continue to worsen after several weeks or months, then surgery may be necessary.

-Laser Spine Institute is a leader in minimally invasive spine surgery and has helped more than 60,000 patients find relief from pain caused by canal stenosis and other spinal conditions.
-Contact us today for a no-cost MRI review* that will help determine if you’re a candidate for minimally invasive surgery at Laser Spine Institute.
+Laser Spine Institute is a leader in minimally invasive spine surgery and has helped more than 75,000 patients find relief from pain caused by canal stenosis and other spinal conditions.
+Reach out to us today for a free MRI review* that will help determine if you’re a candidate for minimally invasive surgery at Laser Spine Institute.